Thomas Renton Elliott

 Thomas Renton Elliott CBE DSO FRCP FRS (11 October 1877 – 4 March 1961) was a British physician and physiologist.

 Biography

 Elliott was born in Willington, County Durham, as the eldest son to retailer Archibald William Elliott and his wife, Anne, daughter of Thomas Renton, of Otley, Yorkshire.
 He studied natural sciences at Trinity College, Cambridge, specialising in physiology.
+He carried out research within the Department of Physiology at Cambridge under J N Langley.

-He joined University College Hospital as a junior staff member in 1910, and eventually became first professor of medicine and director of the medical unit at Gower Street, London.
+Although older than most students he joined University College Hospital to study in 1906, and became a junior staff member - Assistant Physician- in 1910.
+He would become the first professor of medicine and director of the medical unit at Gower Street, London.